Through in Two Program (formerly California Promise)

 Once accepted into the program, students must meet the following requirements to remain eligible:

-- Attend an online Through in Two Program Welcome Session
+- Attend one required Through in Two Program Welcome Session.
+Session dates for Fall 2026 will be announced by the program office.

 - Complete at least 90 total units (including transfer units) by the end of your first academic year.